Benefits of Fasting: Science Backed Evidence for Improved Health

 When you see people talk about intermittent fasting in terms of two numbers, they are referring to the fasting window and eating window.
 The first number indicates the number of hours of fasting, and the second number represents the number of hours that are the eating window.

 One of the most popular is 16/8 since it is easily achieved by having dinner by 8:00 pm then simply skipping breakfast the next day.
 If you had dinner by eight, you could eat 16 hours later at noon which fits well with most people’s work schedules.
-This schedule gives your body 16 hours in which to avoid the release of insulin caused by food, thus promoting blood sugar regulation.
+This schedule gives your body 16 hours in which to avoid the release of insulin caused by food, thus promoting proper blood sugar levels.

+The benefits of intermittent fasting are numerous.
 Two meals a day improves glucose tolerance and promotes autophagy,9 further discussed below.

 Rather than a number of hours fasting, 5:2 refers to the number of days involved.
 This protocol involves eating normally for five days of the week and then restricting calories to 25 percent of normal on two non-consecutive days.
 Or you could fast completely for 24 hours on those chosen days.